MARC Train: Operations and maintenance contracting controversy

 In June 2010, the MTA began looking for a new operations and maintenance contractor to replace CSX Transportation for the Camden and Brunswick lines.

-Controversy arose when the French-owned and Montgomery County, Maryland-based Keolis (already operating Virginia Railway Express trains) was the only bidder for the contract.
+Controversy arose when the French-owned and Montgomery County, Maryland-based Keolis, already operating Virginia Railway Express trains, was the only bidder for the contract.
 The bidding process was suspended in late 2010 due to lack of competition.
-Before bidding reopened in 2011, Maryland passed a law (at the request of Leo Bretholz and other Holocaust survivors) requiring Keolis's majority owner, French state railway company SNCF, to fully disclose its role in transporting Jews to concentration camps during World War II (while SNCF was under control of the Nazi government).
+Before bidding reopened in 2011, Maryland passed a law requiring Keolis' majority owner, French state railway company SNCF, to fully disclose its role in transporting Jews to concentration camps during World War II, at the request of Leo Bretholz and other Holocaust survivors.
 This disclosure would need to meet the satisfaction of the Maryland state archivist before Keolis would be allowed to place a bid for MARC service.
 Keolis faced similar issues while bidding for VRE operations in 2009 before eventually being awarded the contract.
 Keolis and SNCF lawyers claimed that all documentation required by the law had been produced long before.
-This was also asserted by Don Phillips in the July 2011 issue of Trains Magazine.
-Phillips states that a full 914-page independent report and complete history of SNCF's role in the Holocaust, released in 1996, is currently being translated into English.
-Phillips cites from the publicly available English introduction to the report, noting that while some SNCF workers worked with the Nazis, acts of sabotage were frequent, and the Nazis shot 819 SNCF workers for refusing to carry out the rail orders of the government.
-An additional 1200 railway workers were themselves sent to concentration camps over SNCF rails.
-Phillips also notes that SNCF does business with the Israel rail system and works without government prompting to educate the current generation about the war and Holocaust.